David8430/Iterative-protein-docking/README.md

 In the Main Folder the parameter files for each individual space vector will be created.

 The algoritm requires:
-receptor protein template as pdbqt file fitted ligand as pdbqt file box size - the size of the space fragment that will be surveyed for binding (ideally cubic)
+installed python (probably 3.12 or newer) with numpy and pandas packages receptor protein template as pdbqt file fitted ligand as pdbqt file box size - the size of the space fragment that will be surveyed for binding (ideally cubic)